 Blogs can be a great way to share single parent experiences and their social media channels often provide a supportive non-judgemental community.
 I’ve highlighted a few single parent blogs below and given you an idea of the main areas they cover – I hope I have done them justice.

-- Daydreams of a Mum gives a very real insight into the long-term impact of domestic abuse, especially emotional abuse.
+- Daydreams of a Mum gives a very real insight into the long-term impact of domestic abuse

-- Mama unexpected talks candidly about the challenges of being a single mum to two children, one of who has special needs.
+- Mama unexpected talks candidly about the challenges of being a single mum to a child with special needs

 - More Than Toast writes about dating as a single mum (amongst other things!)